 However, the OpenAIRE infrastructure allows for such graph to be further curated by the intervention of end-users providing "feedbacks" and by inference/mining services.
 Figure 1 illustrates that the data flow, after such curation actions occur, generates an enriched information space, where duplicated objects may again be present.
-As explained in deliverable D6.4 Specification of the Authority File Service, all object updates, both from end-user feedbacks and inference services, are encoded by:
+All object updates, both from end-user feedbacks and inference services, are encoded by:

 - 1. Introducing duplicates of the objects to be updated; - 2.
-Assigning the duplicates a higher level of TRUST; - 3.
+Assigning a higher level of TRUST to the duplicates; - 3.
 Placing the changes in the duplicate objects.

-Accordongly, a further de-duplication run delivers the new "enriched version" of the public information space, to be again indexed and delivered to OpenAIRE portal users.
+Accordingly, a further de-duplication run delivers the new "enriched version" of the public information space, to be again indexed and delivered to OpenAIRE portal users.